Accelerating Composite Dark Matter Discovery with Nuclear Recoils and the Migdal Effect: Nuclear Acceleration Signatures of Composite DM

 Finally, we must consider the maximum composite mass that can be probed by \acro{XENON-1T} given the total dark matter flux passing through the experiment.
 An accurate modelling of the experiment's geometry is out of the scope of this work (see, $e.g.$, \cite{Bramante:2018qbc,Bramante:2018tos,Clark:2020mna,Bhoonah:2020fys,Acevedo:2021tbl}), however as a first estimate we use the flux through a spherical detector with a radius of order $R_{\rm det} \sim 50 \ \rm cm$, yielding $\Phi_X \simeq 2\pi R_{\rm det}^2 \langle v_X \rangle (\rho_X/M_X) \simeq 10^{-4} \ {\rm s^{-1}} \left( M_X/10^{15} \ \gev \right)^{-1}$.
 The maximum mass to which the experiment is sensitive is then estimated by requiring $\Phi_X t \simeq 1$, where $t$ is the running time. \acro{XENON-1T}'s first dark matter search had a total of 34.2 live days \cite{Aprile:2017iyp}, resulting in a mass limit of $M_X^{\rm (max)} \simeq 2 \times 10^{17} \ \gev$.

 Figure~\ref{fig:migdalbounds} shows the constraints on the dark matter-nucleon coupling $g_n$ based on \acro{XENON-1T}'s first dark matter search results, for composites with different mediator masses that were synthesized in the early universe without a dilution stage, $cf.$ Eq.~\eqref{eq:cosmo1} with $\zeta = 1$.
 A composite synthesis including a dilution stage $\zeta \ll 1$ results in much heavier composites, limiting their detection prospects at traditional dark matter experiments due to the flux limit set by their running time and size (however, large neutrino observatories can still play a role in their detection, see \cite{Acevedo:2020avd}).
 The bounds in Fig.~\ref{fig:migdalbounds} are derived from the observation of $\mathcal{O}(1)$ electron recoil events during \acro{XENON-1T}'s first run.
 The composite mass range is limited either by the strong binding condition, $\bar{m}_X \ll m_X$, or the minimum composite radius considered here.
 The upper bound of the constraints is set by Eq.~\eqref{eq:Migdalionsingle}.
 For larger couplings, a single composite would create an ionization track while transiting the detection volume.
 While clearly detectable, such a signal requires a dedicated analysis of \acro{XENON-1T}'s data, which is out of the scope of this work.
-For comparison, we have also indicated the parameter space region where observable $\sim \kev$ nuclear recoils proceed.
-Within this region, we display existing constraints from \acro{DAMA} \cite{Bernabei:1999ui} and the Ohya quarry \cite{Orito:1990ny,Bhoonah:2020fys}, which are obtained by identifying the geometric cross section of the composite with a cross section for scattering with nuclei.
-Additional bounds should be obtainable with new multiscatter analyses at experiments like \acro{XENON-1T} \cite{Bramante:2018qbc,Bramante:2018tos,Bramante:2019yss,Clark:2020mna}.
-We also show existing stellar cooling constraints on the coupling \cite{Hardy:2016kme,Knapen:2017xzo}.
-Overall, these plots demonstrate that couplings well below existing experimental or stellar cooling constraints can be probed for large composite states by accounting for the Migdal effect.
-Finally, we remark that for the regions we have constrained, the bounds are equally valid for a repulsive interaction between nuclei and the composite state, since the Migdal effect is independent of the direction of the momentum change.